dmahajan980/keyboard-navigation-notebook/index.md

-# Keyboard Navigation Notebook

-A diary/repository for jotting down all relevant observations related to navigating a browser using keyboard keys and shortcuts.

-## My experience with using keyboard for navigation
+# My experience with using keyboard for navigation

 Before I begin, I would like to mention that I have been using keyboard shortcuts for a very long time for various utilities, including the ones mentioned here for navigation.